letmaik/lensfunpy/README.rst

 Installation on Windows and Mac OS X
 ------------------------------------

-Binaries are provided for Python 2.7, 3.3, 3.4, and 3.5 for both 32 and 64 bit.
+Binaries are provided for Python 2.7, 3.4, 3.5, and 3.6 for both 32 and 64 bit.
-These can be installed with a simple ``pip install --use-wheel lensfunpy`` (or just ``pip install lensfunpy`` if using pip >= 1.5).
+These can be installed with a simple ``pip install lensfunpy`` (or ``pip install --use-wheel lensfunpy`` if using pip < 1.5).

 Installation on Linux
 ---------------------